roman-milk/roman-milk.github.io/the-apartment.md

- ****** The Apartment Ch.
-03 ****** bygeronimo_appleby© "Fuck!"
+===

+"Fuck!"
 Susan shouted when the stuff rained down onto her belly and breasts.
 "You'd have blown the top of my head off if that had been inside me."
 She watched amazed as spurt after spurt of Danny's semen spattered onto her.

  "Put it back in and fuck her now, Danny," his mother ordered.
 "Smear that spunk over her and do her ...
 Hard!"